 As ewes and lambs are turned out to grass, it’s important farmers keep in mind the dangers that are associated with grass tetany (hypomagnesia).

-It is a disease that is seen in spring in lactating ewes at grass and is often fatal.
+It is a disease that is seen during spring in lactating ewes at grass and is often fatal.
 It is caused by a deficiency in blood magnesium levels.

 When ewes aren’t detected early, the outcome is often not good and can lead to permanent brain damage and death.